Home » Do Rats Like To Live Near Water?

 Rats prefer to live near water bodies while spending most of their time on dry land.
 Water bodies such as rivers, lakes, streams, and ponds offer food sources for rats.

-Rats require water to survive, so living near water sources is advantageous to them.
+Rats require water to survive, so living near water sources benefits them.

 They can drink water without having to cover long distances.
-Rats can hold their breath for long periods of time, treading water for several days and conserving energy while they swim.
+Rats can hold their breath for long periods, tread water for several days, and conserve energy while swimming.

 Do Wild Rats Like Water?